siduction/sidu-manual/data/en/0513-ssh_en.md

 Enter the password for the remote computer's username and start a graphical application in the shell.
 Examples:

 ~~~
-$ iceweasel OR oocalc OR oowriter OR kspread
+$ iceweasel OR libreoffice OR kspread
 ~~~

 On very slow connections, it may be advantageous to use the compression option to increase the transfer rate.
 However, for fast connections, the opposite effect may occur: